alustig3/zoom-controller/README.md

 - If you want the script to automatically run every time you turn on your computer, follow instructions [here](https://www.autohotkey.com/docs/FAQ.htm#Startup)

 ## YouTube controller
-I've found this device to be super useful for watching online videos
+I've found this device to be super useful for watching online videos.

 ### Installation
 - Add an extension called **Video Speed Controller** to your web browser